bhavanahh/useless_project_temp/README.md

 We thought about measuring the diameter of a parippuvada — because some snacks deserve scientific attention.
 Then we said, why stop there?
 Let’s throw in vazhakkappam too (measuring length for that one, obviously).
 It might be too useless at some points, but what if we compared two parippuvadas, sold at the same price, and proved snack injustice exists?
 Just like siblings comparing who got the bigger piece. 🙃
-We are building a completely unnecessary but utterly delightful web app to measure the diameter (and maybe area) of Kerala snacks like vazhakkappam, parippuvada and also samosas as a bonus.
+We are building a completely unnecessary but utterly delightful web app to measure the perimeter of Kerala snacks like vazhakkappam, parippuvada and also samoosas as a bonus.
 Thickness?
 Nope.
-We are snack minimalists.And of course, samosa will be treated with the respect it deserves — measured using Heron’s formula for maximum mathematical overkill.
+We are snack minimalists.
 Let’s vadafy and kadify this thing 😎

 ### The Problem (that doesn't exist)